PLCnext/MqttGdsConnector/README.md

 For encrypted connections, a server certificate, client certificate and client private key may be required.
 These files should be copied to the PLC using WinSCP (Windows) or scp (Linux).
 The user is free to place these files anywhere on the PLC file system.
 The absolute path to these files must then be specified in the relevant `ssl_options` configuration fields.

-All changes to the configuration are only effective after a restart of the PLC.
+All changes to the configuration will only take effect after a restart of the PLC.

-### Configuration scheme
+### Configuration schema

 The configuration file `mqtt_gds.settings.json` must comply with the JSON schema defined in the file `mqtt_gds.schema.json`.
 This schema file must be located in the following directory on the PLC:

 `/opt/plcnext/apps/60002172000048/`

-**Note:** Every invalid configuration (invalid schema or missing mandatory fields) leads to a stop of the app.
-Debug information will be printed into the output.log file of the plc.
+**Note:** Every invalid configuration (invalid configuration or missing mandatory field) leads to a stop of the app.
+Debug information will appear in the Output.log file of the PLC.

-`/opt/plcnext/logs/output.log`
+`/opt/plcnext/logs/Output.log`